natecraddock/workspaces.nvim/README.md

     auto_open = false,

-    -- option to automatically activate workspace when changing directory not via this plugin auto_dir = false,
+    -- option to automatically activate workspace when changing directory not via this plugin -- set to "autochdir" to enable auto_dir when using :e and vim.opt.autochdir -- valid options are false, true, and "autochdir" auto_dir = false,

     -- enable info-level notifications after adding or removing a workspace